alimatai/AdaptSearch_Documentation/source/CDS_Search.rst

 Overview
 ========

 This tool takes files containing nucleic aligned sequences and search the ORF and the CDS.

+.. note:: By default, AdaptSearch will run with nucleic format, but you can choose to use proteic format from this point to run ConcatPhyl and CodeML.

 User parameters
 ===============